-Do you already have dreadlocks?
-But they need some care?
-Locking the roots, cleaning up the sections?
-Repair weak-spots or perhaps even out any irregularities that formed over time?
-It would be my honor to work on your dreadlocks!
+Perhaps you need repair of weak-spots or correcting irregularities that formed over time?
+It's my honor to work on your dreadlocks!

 How does it work?

-I use the Seienstyle technique; which means no chemicals, no hair damaging rips, twists, or interlocking, but only a comb, a nylon string, and a crochet hook, and a whole lot of love.
-The technique works on all types of hair, it doesn’t matter if you have typically Caucasian hair, Asian, Latin or if you have Afro hair, this method works on everybody!
+I exclusively use a crochet technique, including the Seienstyle method, which means no chemicals, no damaging rips, twists, pulls, or interlocking, but only a comb, a nylon string (optional), a crochet hook, and a whole lot of love.
+The technique works on all types of hair.

 How long does it take?